-An investigation of the discipline of systems analysis in relation to the information system life cycle.
+An investigation of the discipline of systems analysis in relation to the information-system life cycle.
 Structured and object-oriented techniques of analysis and design applicable to current system documentation and the development of general systems solutions are presented.
 Topics include process and data flows, I/O designs, and systems modeling.
 Problem-solving and communication skills employed in the transition from analysis to design are stressed.
 Students who take this course are not eligible to take CS-355.
 Cannot substitute CS 355 Software Engineering.
 Prerequisite: CS 221.
-Offered spring semester alternate years (spring 2019).
 Three credits.